Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 Of course, this does not prove cause and effect: it is plausible to suggest that areas received cycle funding precisely because they were seen as success stories.

-Let us return to the four hypothese posed in the introduction.
+Let us return to the four hypotheses posed in the introduction.
 We have provided statistically significant evidence that the health and other benefits of cycling are disproportionately being enjoyed in high income areas, where much of the growth has occurred.
 We have found no significant evidence of safe roads or bicycle path provision leading to increased uptake of cycling, although more research is needed in both areas and the study has by no means disproved a link.
-The findings support previous calls for more rigorous studies exploring the impact of different environments and policies on active travel (Fraser 2011).
+The findings support previous calls for more rigorous studies exploring the impact of different environments and policies on active travel (Fraser and Lock, 2011).
 Specifically, there is a need for a database on public expenditure on cycling and an up-to-date database on cycle paths and other pro-cycling features.
 Only with official high quality databases (or improvements in Open Street Map) will we